PrefectHQ/prefect/docs/guides/determining-upstream-dependencies.md

 # Determining Upstream Dependencies

-Return values from tasks can be used by other tasks and subflows to determine their upstream dependencies.
+Results from tasks can be provided to other tasks and subflows to determine their upstream dependencies.
 Prefect uses upstream dependencies in two ways:

 1. To populate dependency arrows in the flow run graph
 2. To determine execution order for concurrently submitted units of work that depend on each other

+!!!
+Tasks as dependencies
+    **Only results from tasks** inform Prefect's in-flow dependency capabilities.
+Return values from non-task-decorated functions, including subflows, do not carry the same information about their origin as task results.

 For example, compare how submitting tasks to the `ConcurrentTaskRunner` behaves both with and without stating their upstream dependencies: